d0ugal/dm/_posts/009 - Making Django's signals asynchronous with Celery.markdown

 author: Dougal
 ---

+**Update**

+A comment on the ticket I opened by Alex Gaynor brought up a point that I hadn't fully considered.
+It's worth noticing before going further in this ticket and also worth pointing out my monkey patch doesn't answer this question.

+> After speaking with Carl, I'm marking this as wontfix because it is
+> non-obvious as to whether pickling a Signal should include the registered
+> receivers, and how that interacts with the weak referencing, since there's no
+> obvious semantic it seems better not to guess.

 I really enjoy working with both Django's signal framework and Celery tasks.
 Today it occured to me that it would be useful to combine the two and have “asynchronous signals”.